The Gilded Serpent presents...

 With more than thirty-five years of Middle Eastern Dance experience, AMINA feels that she had just now reached her full teaching potential.
 In 1994, AMINA was inducted into the Middle Eastern Hall of Fame in New York, (AAMED).

-Articles by or about Amina on Gilded Serpent
+Articles on Gilded Serpent by or about Amina Goodyear

 I was very desperate and determined to get back to my old self.